First of all - Happy Earth Day!

 I use the spoon most often (in my coffee, of course), but I use the knife and fork occasionally for my lunches.
 I’m able to wash them quickly in the break room at work, and then they’re ready for the next day.
 No more waste!

-While I’ve been taking steps in attempting to reduce my own dependance on single-use plastics (and not just the ones listed here!), plastic waste is still a huge problem.
+While I’ve been taking steps in attempting to reduce my own dependence on single-use plastics (and not just the ones listed here!), plastic waste is still a huge problem.
 Back around Christmas, my Dad mentioned he had seen a company called 4Ocean that sold bracelets to help fund the removal of plastic from the ocean.
 I did some research, and the for-profit company sells other products too, all to help fund the removal of plastic from the oceans.

 Now, am I saying that they’re the best company ever and you should spend all your money there to support the cause?
 Nope.